 â?ª When we store and transmit electronic data it is encrypted and the encryption key is kept separate from the data

 We report certain types of personal data breaches to the relevant supervisory authority within 72 hours of becoming aware of the breach, where feasible.
 If the breach results in a high risk of adversely affecting individuals’ rights and freedoms we also inform those individuals without undue delay.
 We keep contemporaneous records of any personal data breaches, whether or not we need to notify.
 For our data breach notification procedures see Information Governance Procedures (M 217C).

 Right to be informed

 We provide ‘fair processing information’, through our Privacy Notice (M 217T) and the Privacy Notice for Children (M 217TC), which provide transparency about how we use personal data.
-[These are available from the practice.]
+These are available [on our website and] from the practice.

 Your data rights